keu/docs/software_versioned_docs/version-0.27/cli-quickstart.md

 ---
-title: "Astronomer Software CLI Quickstart"
+title: "Astronomer CLI Quickstart"
-sidebar_label: "Software CLI Quickstart"
+sidebar_label: "Astronomer CLI Quickstart"
 id: cli-quickstart
 description: Establish a local testing environment and deploy to Astronomer Software from the CLI.
 ---